Doggfather

 "Doggfather" is a single by American rapper Snoop Dogg featuring vocals by American musician Charlie Wilson.
-It was released on August 26, 1997 as the third and final single from Snoop's second album Tha Doggfather (1996).
+It was released on April 8, 1997 as the third and final single from Snoop's second album Tha Doggfather (1996).
 Daz Dillinger produced "Doggfather", and wrote it with Snoop Doggy Dogg and Charlie Wilson.
 The hip hop song samples "Humpin'" from Wilson's group The Gap Band.
 "Doggfather" didn't chart in the US, but peaked at number 20 in both New Zealand and the UK.

 The song's music video is shot in black-and white and features Snoop in a 1940s gangster club setting.
+The song was mixed by DJ Pooh and the keyboards were done by Priest "Soopafly" Brooks.

 Background

 "Doggfather" features Charlie Wilson and it is produced by Snoop Doggy Dogg's Death Row label-mate Daz Dillinger and mixed by DJ Pooh.
 The song samples Humpin', a 1980 song by featured performer Charlie Wilson's longtime group, The Gap Band.
 Throughout the song, there are subtle references to Snoop's murder trial which took place prior to the album's release.
 At the end of the second verse, Snoop raps "Man, you know I ain't tryin' to floss; but ermm murder (murder) murder was the case that they lost".

 There is a remix of the song produced by Timbaland that was found on the original single and most currently on The Death Row Singles Collection.